2023 American Athletic Conference football season

-The 2023 American Athletic Conference football season will be the 32nd NCAA Division I FBS Football season of the American Athletic Conference (The American).
-The season will be the 11th since the former Big East Conference dissolved and became the American Athletic Conference and the ninth season of the College Football Playoff in place.
+The 2023 American Athletic Conference football season was the 32nd NCAA Division I FBS Football season of the American Athletic Conference (The American).
+It was the 11th season since the former Big East Conference dissolved and became the American Athletic Conference and the ninth season of the College Football Playoff in place.
 The American is considered a member of the Group of Five (G5) together with Conference USA, the MAC, Mountain West Conference and the Sun Belt Conference.
-The Conference saw significant realignment prior to the season, with three schools departing the conference and six schools joining.
-The full schedule for the season was released on February 21, 2023.
+The American saw significant realignment prior to the season, with three schools departing the conference and six schools joining.
+It will be the final season with SMU, who will be leaving to join the Atlantic Coast Conference in the 2024–2025 school year.

-Previous season

-During the 2022 season, Tulane posted a 10–2 regular season record for the best regular season record in conference.
-Tulane and UCF advanced to the 2022 American Athletic Conference Football Championship Game, where Tulane won by a score of 45–28.
-Tulane was invited to the Cotton Bowl Classic, where they defeated USC 46–45.

 Conference realignment

 The American Athletic Conference underwent significant realignment before the 2023 season.
 Three schools, Cincinnati, Houston, and UCF, departed the conference to join the Big 12 Conference, having accepted invitations to join two years prior.
 The American invited six schools to join the conference, all previously from Conference USA: Charlotte, Florida Atlantic, North Texas, Rice, UAB, and UTSA.
 The realignment brought The American up to 14 football members for the 2023 season.

+This will be SMU's final season in the American before they move to the Atlantic Coast Conference in 2024.

+In response to SMU's departure, the American announced the addition of Army as a football-only member beginning in 2024.
+Army currently competes as an independent and its addition will keep the conference at 14 football members.

+Preseason

+Media days

+The 2023 American Football Media days were held July 24–25, 2023 at Live!
+By Loews, Arlington, Texas.

+Preseason poll

+The American Athletic Conference preseason media poll was released at AAC Media Day on July 25, 2023.